Chicano Studies, B.A.

 5. Total units (120)*

 * G.E. and MI courses can be double-counted with major requirements.
-The writing requirement may be met by taking the upper-division writing exam.
 See advisor for details.
 General Education also may be applied to the Chicano studies major: CLAS 9 in G.E.
 C1, and CLAS 3 or 5 in G.E.
-D3.
+D2.

 - Contact the department chair or CLAS advisor for list of approved electives.
 A maximum of 3 units from CLAS 106, 107, 108, 145, and 180T can be used to fulfill 3 units of electives, but students must secure proper and final approval from the department chair or CLAS advisor.